-\item Direct solvers based on classical LU decomposition and triangular solution are inherently not scalable from the algorithmic complexity viewpoint, because the amounts of floating point operation and memory footprint grow super-linearly with respect to the problem size.
-The growth rate is even higher for the discretized PDEs in 3D geometry than the 2D ones.
-Put it another way, the number of computing nodes must increase more than the increase of problem size in order to be able to store the factored matrices in the aggregate memory of all the nodes.
-This limits the problem size that are solvable given the fixed hardware resources and time budget.
-A truly scalable algorithm should have a nearly linear time and memory complexity with respect to the problem size.
+\item Direct solvers based on classical LU decomposition and triangular solution are inherently not scalable from the viewpoint of algorithmic complexity, because the number of floating point operations and memory storage units grow super-linearly with respect to problem size.
+The growth rate is even higher for discretized PDEs in 3D geometry than in 2D.
+Hence, the number of computing nodes must increase more than the increase of problem size in order to be able to store the factored matrices in the aggregate memory of all nodes.
+This limits the size of the problems that are solvable given fixed hardware resources and time budget.
+A truly scalable algorithm should have a nearly linear time and memory complexity with respect to problem size.
 We address this algorithmic challenge in~\cref{sec:data-sparse}. \end{enumerate}